realprogrammersusevim/dotfiles/README.md

 │   │   └── zen-mode.lua
 │   └── vars.lua
 └── utils
-    └── linter-config
+    ├── linter-config
-        ├── .luacheckrc
+    │   ├── .luacheckrc
-        └── .stylua.toml
+    │   └── .stylua.toml
+    ├── mthesaur.txt
+    └── thesaurii.txt
 ```

-The `init.lua` file loads my keymappings, variables, and plugins.
-Each plugin
+The `init.lua` file loads my key mappings, variables, internal functions, and
-has its own configuration file in the setup directory.
-No matter how small the
+plugins.
+Each plugin has a configuration file in the setup directory.
+No matter
-configuration a plugin needs, I still want it in its own file so it's easier to
+how small the configuration a plugin needs, I still want it in its own file so
-find later.
-It also keeps a hard rule to make sure my plugin file doesn't get
+it's easier to find later.
+It also keeps a hard rule to make sure my plugin file
-too long.
+doesn't get too long.

 The `utils` folder has the configuration files for my Lua linters.
 I copied them
 from the Neovim repository.

+The `ftplugin` folder holds the configuration files for special file types.
+So
+far, I only have one for Markdown.